 Cliveden's snowdrop watch

 Snowdrops are one of the first signs of life in our gardens, despite the harsh winter frost that still lingers.
-And, this little bulb is so loved, we've decided to dedicate this page to their remarkable journey.
-From planting, to blossom, you'll find all the insider information you need right here.
-Stayed tuned as once the snowdrops have made their appearance, we'll put on a self-led 'Snowdrop Walk' around the estate taking you past the best displays.
+As this little bulb is so loved we've dedicated this page to their remarkable journey.
+From planting to blossom, you'll find all the insider information you need right here.

 To keep the snowdrops from being damaged, we've designed a walk around the estate to take you past all the top snowdrop viewing spots.
 The walk is on hard-standing paths and is dog-friendly, meaning there's no reason to walk over patches of snowdrops or let dogs into these areas.
 The leaflet containing the walk route is available for you to pick up from the Info Centre in the Walled Garden car park.

 21 Jan 20

 The first snowdrops of 2020 have arrived at Cliveden

 The first snowdrops of 2020 have arrived at Cliveden, heralding the arrival of spring.
 The first variety to flower is the Galanthus ‘Atkinsii’ and can be seen blanketing one of the beds in the Water Garden.

 If you haven't been on the snowdrop walk at Cliveden yet, this weekend is the time to do it.
 The weather is set to be sunny and our opening hours are now 10am to 5.30pm, meaning you can make the most of your membership!
 Remember not to pick these delicate flowers, in order to help the pollinators (butterflies and bees) that will need these flowers to survive the start of spring.
 Happy walking and see you next year.